-The C1 Air is hand-built in Kyoto, Japan, and we can’t say every manufacturer delivers the same hand-built attention to detail.
+The C1 Air is hand-built in Kyoto, Japan, and I can’t say every manufacturer delivers the same hand-built attention to detail.

 Compared to other digital pianos

-As always, we have a few of our favorite alternatives for you to consider.
-But you can also check out our recommendations for the best digital pianos and the best 88-key keyboards.
+As always, I have a few of my favorite alternatives for you to consider.
+But you can also check out my recommendations for the best digital pianos to buy.

 If you want something cheaper that still has the Korg name and sound, the LP-380U is an excellent option.
 It’s not quite as good, but it offers many of the same features.

-We have said it many times, but we’ll repeat it; we love the KDP120.
+I have said it many times, but I’ll repeat it: I love the KDP120.
 It might not be everyone’s favorite, but do not buy another piano at the same price until you check it out.